 Today we have a large choice of melonite barrels available and opinions are favorable and there has been some very positive testing done.

 Truth is, this is the technology that may displace the chrome lined barrel from the market at some point… and with good reason: it has the advantages mentioned, but is also cheaper to produce vs a chrome lined, parkerized barrel.
 Melonited barrels will typically be a 4140 or 4150 steel, are button rifled, with a 5.56 or .223 Wylde chamber in 1/9 or 1/7 twist.
 So what should you look for?
 Again, I say go for the 4150 steel and a 1/7 or 1/8 twist, with the chamber being the shooters preference.

-The reason military barrels are parkerized is due to the porosity of the parkerized surface and its ability to absorb and hold oil.
+The reason military barrels are parkerized is due to the porosity parkerizing adds to the surface… this enhances its ability to absorb and hold oil.
 The melonite barrel will need no additional oil or rust preventative maintenance as the entirety of the product is dipped and covered from end to end in an extremely hard, rust resistant treatment.

 $ How much should I spend?
 Entry level melonite barrels can run $120 with more premium barrels and brands running to $240 dollars.